Skip to main content

 Additionally, there are two water parks, Disney’s Typhoon Lagoon and Disney’s Blizzard Beach, located near the popular shopping and dining district known as Disney Springs (formerly Downtown Disney).
 Knowing these distinctions is a good idea so you don’t get turned around driving on property or take the wrong Disney bus to a location you didn’t mean to go to.

 One of the best ways to have an amazing Disney vacation is to work WITH your travel agent instead of depending on them for everything.
-They usually cannot vacation with you, so it will be imperative for you to know how to use your MagicBand or how to make the most out of Disney Genie, or how to mobile order food and skip the line at restaurants.
+They usually cannot vacation with you, so it will be imperative for you to know how to use your MagicBand or how to make the most out of Lightning Lane Multi-Pass or Single Pass, or how to mobile order food and skip the line at restaurants.

 Only you and your group can decide the most important things to accomplish on your Disney vacation.
 Do you have favorite attractions you must do?
 Would you rather spend a lot of time enjoying your hotel amenities?
 Deciding on these plans sets expectations for a vacation with so much fun potential.